kcz17/docs/docs/index.md

   8079 respectively
 - The dimmer reverse proxy and API endpoints are exposed outside the cluster on ports 8078 and 8079 respectively
-- The ConfigMap is called `dimmer-config`
+- The front-end of our target application is made available within the cluster (i.e., via service) at `front-end:80`

 #### Deployment